lambdaisland/kaocha-junit-xml/README.md

           path: test-results
 ```

+## Caveats

+For timing information (timestamp and running time) this plugin relies on the
+`kaocha.plugin/profiling` plugin.
+If the plugin is not present then a running
+time of 0 will be reported.

+For output capturing the `kaocha.plugin/capture-output` must be present.
+If it
+is not present `<system-out>` will always be empty.

 ## Resources

 It was hard to find a definitive source of the Ant Junit XML format.
 I mostly